auraphp/Aura.SqlQuery/README.md

 - If only a `LIMIT` is present, it will be translated as a `TOP` clause.

-- If both `LIMIT` and `OFFSET` are present, it will be translates as an `OFFSET ...
+- If both `LIMIT` and `OFFSET` are present, it will be translated as an `OFFSET ...
 ROWS FETCH NEXT ...
 ROWS ONLY` clause.
 In this case there *must* be an `ORDER BY` clause, as the limiting clause is a sub-clause of `ORDER BY`.